pdfix/pdfix_sdk_builds/volume-licensing.md

 The default plans offered are 2,000, 5,000, 10,000, 30,000 or more pages per month.
 For higher volumes, a custom or flat-rate license can be arranged upon request.

-- Exceeding the limits is not allowed by default, but can be set upon a custom request
+- Once the page limit is hit, the the SDK returns error 428, "Consupmtion limit reached."
 - Page counter resets to zero every month
+- Exceeding the limits is not allowed by default, but can be set upon request

 For any inquiries, please contact us at support@pdfix.net.